Arthur Lyman: Exotica

 After graduating from McKinley High School in 1951, he put music on hold to work as a desk clerk at the Halekulani hotel.
 It was there in 1954 that he met pianist Martin Denny, who, after hearing him play, offered the 21-year-old a spot in his band.
 Initially wary, Lyman was persuaded by the numbers: he was making $280 a month as a clerk, and Denny promised more than $100 a week.
 Denny had been brought to Hawaii in January on contract by Don the Beachcomber, and stayed in Hawaii to play nightly in the Shell Bar at the Hawaiian Village.
 Other members of his band were Augie Colon on percussion and John Kramer on string bass.
 Denny, who had traveled widely, had collected numerous exotic instruments from all over the world and liked to use them to spice up his jazz arrangements of popular songs.
-The stage of the Shell Bar was very exotic, with a little pool of water right outside the bandstand, and rocks and palm trees growing around.
-One night Lyman had "had a little to drink," and when they began playing the theme from Vera Cruz, Lyman let out a few bird calls.
+The stage of the Shell Bar was very exotic, with a little tropical garden pool of water right outside the bandstand, and rocks & palm trees growing around.
+One full moon night Lyman had "had a little too many Mai-Tais to drink," and when they began playing the theme from Vera Cruz, Lyman let out a few bird calls.
 "The next thing you know, the audience started to answer me back with all kinds of weird cries.
 It was great."
 These bird calls became a trademark of Lyman's sound.